databrickslabs/ucx/README.md

 This command lists all the metastores available to be assigned to a workspace.
 If no workspace is specified, it lists all the metastores available in the account.
-This command is useful when there are multiple metastores available within a region and you want to see which ones are available for assignment.
+This command is useful when there are multiple metastores available within a region, and you want to see which ones are available for assignment.

 [[back to top](#databricks-labs-ucx)]